Together-Java/ModernJava/src/objects/equals_and_hashCode.md

         String c = "bca";

         IO.println(a.hashCode());
-        // a.equals(b) will return true, so they will have the same hash code IO.println(b.hashCode());
+        // a.equals(b) will return true, so they may or may not have the same hash code IO.println(b.hashCode());
-        // a.equals(c) will return false, so they may or may not have the same hash code IO.println(c.hashCode());
+        // a.equals(c) will return false, so it's assumed they have a different hash code IO.println(c.hashCode());

         Thing t1 = new Thing();